jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

 Basically, it’s all one giant siphon of value creation — or redistribution, depending on how cynical you are.
 Picture one of those red-string conspiracy boards, or more accurately, that one convoluted infographic from your second-year econ textbook explaining the circular economy.
 It’s all connected, sort of confusing, and somehow still functioning.

 So yes, I see myself as a cog in the demand-creation machine as a marketer.
 But I don’t think that’s an inherently bad thing.
-Buying stuff isn’t evil - it’s human.
+Advertising isn’t evil - buying stuff is human.
 We want things.
 We need things.
 We’re shaped by stories.
-And marketing, when it's done well, is just another form of storytelling.
+And good marketing, when it's done well, is just another form of storytelling.

 At Cannes, I got to tell some of those stories - the kind that people don’t expect to hear from an adtech company.
 Like how Moloco reaches 2 billion daily users across 3 million mobile apps - more than TikTok and Instagram combined.
 That kind of reach is staggering (what we call planetary scale…), and most people have never heard of us.

 Or how we give advertisers transparency into exactly where their ads run, how their budget is being spent, and what’s actually driving performance - which, in a world full of walled gardens, click fraud, and bad actors, feels like a slightly radical idea.

 And, lastly, how broken the system still is.
 So much media is bought inefficiently, with inventory left unsold just to protect pricing, measurement models skewed to favour platforms over performance, and there’s a huge disconnect between where attention is and where spend goes.
-It’s a well-worn phrase at Moloco - one we reference often and champion whenever we can - that roughly 70% of attention now lives outside Google, Meta, and Amazon… but only 30% of ad dollars follow it.
+It’s a well-worn phrase at Moloco - one we reference often and champion whenever we can - that roughly 70% of mobile attention now lives outside Google, Meta, and Amazon… but only 30% of ad dollars follow it.
 That gap is a [$100 billion inefficiency… and that’s the space we’re playing in](https://www.thedrum.com/news/2025/06/20/cmo-paul-d-arcy-how-moloco-becoming-the-scaling-engine-the-open-internet).

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <img src="/mobile-app-time-moloco.jpg" alt="Mobile app screen time visual" style="max-width: 800px; width: 100%; height: auto;" />